Unity-Technologies/com.unity.multiplayer.docs/docs/release-notes/index.md

 :::

 :::unity About Early Access
-This release is available for use.
+This project release is available for use.
 Support for this release is limited.
-We recommend asking questions and connecting with development through the Unity MLAPI Discord.
+We recommend asking questions and connecting with development through the [Unity MLAPI Discord](https://discord.gg/buMxnnPvTb).
 :::

 ## Documentation